-For example, dementia patients often use music therapy; the music played will connect to certain memories so that they can remember times or people.
+For example, dementia patients often use music therapy; the music played will connect to certain memories so that they can remember the times or people.

-This is because the area of the brain that connects music to people is one of the areas of the brain that lasts the longest, due to the impulses that it causes in the brain: when you hear music, listening involves the memory centres in the brain, such as the hippocampus and lowest parts of the frontal lobe.
+This is because the area of the brain that connects music to people is one of the areas of the brain that lasts the longest, due to the impulses that it causes in the brain: when you hear music, listening involves the memory centers in the brain, such as the hippocampus and lowest parts of the frontal lobe.